 In the controlled tests mentioned above, those performing the jamming had direct access to the alarm device to be jammed, and knew exactly which frequencies to transmit on.

-I have been unable to find any documented cases of cell jammers being used in actual burglaries to prevent wireless alarm monitoring signals.
-FBI crime statistics that classify how burglaries occur don’t even list cellular jamming as an attack method used during a break-in.
+I have been unable to find any documented cases of a wireless alarm jammer being used in actual burglaries to prevent wireless alarm monitoring signals.
+As of 2014, FBI crime statistics that classify how burglaries occur don’t even list cellular jamming as an attack method used during a break-in.
 This tells me that, at least for now, the use of jammers against wireless security monitoring is not a common occurrence.

 Granted, a thief caught committing a burglary is already facing fines and imprisonment anyway, so this fact alone probably wouldn’t be a key factor in deciding whether or not to use a cellular jammer.

 Cellular jamming equipment is not cheap, at least for anything that

 might actually be effective against wireless security monitoring signals.
 Prices

 I’ve seen in online searches for wireless alarm jammers vary between a few hundred to several thousand dollars.